 Preston Sprinkle and Wesley Hill are among its advisors.
 The last conference was co-sponsored by Intervarsity Press.

 When you read the summary of the Revoice view on their web site, it sounds quite orthodox.
 Here is just one highlight from the “Statement on Sexual Ethics and Christian Obedience” on their web site.

 We believe that sin entered the world as a result of the rebellion of Adam and Eve and now permeates every aspect of creation, including human sexuality.
 Along with every form of sexual desire apart from the one-flesh bond between husband and wife, we believe that same-sex sexual desire experienced by gay, lesbian, bisexual, and other same-sex-attracted people is a product of the Fall; that same-sex sexual desire was not a pre-Fall reality; and that same-sex sexual desire will not exist in the new creation, after the return of Christ.
 (Gen. 3; Gen. 6:5; Jer.
 17:9; Rom.
 3:10–19; 1 Cor.
 6:9–10; Matt.
 22:30)

 One critical difficulty I have with all this is that the "Revoice" representatives seem to advocate a view that affirms homosexual orientation is fairly fixed.
 You’ll hear Revoice speakers use the designation that being gay or lesbian or bisexual as a label that the Christian can adopt as part of their identity.
 Phraseology of a “Christian who is gay and celibate” is all over the web site.
-So, rather than encouraging people who experience same sex attraction to be set free from these desires, the Revoice model advocates celibacy because there is little or no expectation that the gay desires will change over time because being gay is inborn.
+The Revoice model advocates celibacy because there is little or no expectation that the gay desires will change over time because being gay is inborn.

 “Redeeming Queer Culture”